Panorama – Short Stories by Shilpi Chaklanobis

 Some stories are inspired by the aftermath of natural disasters like Tsunami or a personal tragedy.

-Another interesting story was about a person who decides to quit his job to be with his family only to realize that the family does not need his time.
+Another interesting story was about a person who decides to quit his job to be with his family.
+Only to realize that the family does not need his time.
 Set in a span of 3-4 hours, I think this story deserved a bit more time, though the idea is definitely worth exploring especially in the age where everyone is out there to glorify

-Lucknow makes a repeated appearance in various stories, followed by Delhi.
+Lucknow makes a repeat appearance in various stories, followed by Delhi.
 However, I missed the description of these cities.
-The stories could have been based anywhere – the flavor of the place was missing, though, in the case of Delhi, Shilpi Chaklanobis has captured it well here and there.
+The stories could have been based anywhere – the flavor of the place was missing.
+Though, in the case of Delhi, Shilpi Chaklanobis has captured it well here and there.
 Having said that, most stories are sharp and like I said scooped out, with no space for any embellishments.
 It is probably how the quick reads of future would be when the stories send the message without going around it too much.
 To the point and precise.
 Sometimes I enjoy reading clutter-free narratives.

 Language is extremely simple with no ambiguities whatsoever.
 Editing is bad – but then these days reading a book without few errors is an exception.